billtang/chinese-character-classifier/README.md

 python3 main.py   # builds the model
 ```

-The best model is saved to model.pt, which can be reloaded for future use using Pytorch.
+The best model is saved to a file called model.pt, which can be reloaded using Pytorch for future use.

 ## Model Framework